Job Title: Clinical Supervisor

 - Manage and report data on clinical outcomes and program practices

-- Deliver MST to a caseload of 1-2 families as outlined in MST Therapist job description, as required to address program needs
+- Deliver MST to a caseload of 1-2 families, as required to address program needs

 - Significant clinical experience in treating serious antisocial behavior in youth